 General "Rules of Thumb" for Canine Estrus

-- The first estrus cycle usually occurs by age 6-12 months; for some small breeds, as early as 5 months, and for some large and giant breeds, the first cycle may not occur until 14 months of age or older.
+- The first estrus cycle occurs at puberty, which usually occurs by age 6-12 months; for some small breeds, as early as 5 months, and for some large and giant breeds, the first cycle may not occur until 14 months of age or older.

 - On average, dogs have two cycles a year.